Coffee is one of the most popular drinks on the planet.

 What can you use extra dark-roasted coffee for?

-You can use extra dark-roasted coffee for so many different brewing techniques and recipes.
+You can use extra dark roasted coffee for a variety of brewing techniques and recipes.

 Have a look below for some interesting ways to make use of these coffee beans: